public-law/open-gov-crawlers/README.md

 # Open-gov spiders written with Python

-The parsers are pure Python.
+The parsers are mostly pure Python.
 The spiders are Scrapy.

 | Publication |   |   |   |
 | - | - | - | - |